To the Members of

 x.
 To the best of our knowledge and according to the information and explanations givento us no fraud by the Company or no material fraud on the Company by its officers oremployees has been noticed or reported during the year.

 xi.
-In our opinion and according to the information and explanations given to us theCompany has paid/provided managerial remuneration in accordance with the requisiteapprovals mandated by the provisions of section 197 read with Schedule V to the Act.
+In our opinion and according to the information and explanations given to us theCompany has paid/prov ded managerial remuneration in accordance with the requisiteapprovals mandated by the provisions of section 197 read with Schedule V to the Act.

-xi The Company is not a Nidhi Company and hence reporting under clause 3 (xii) of the
+xii.
+The Company is not a Nidhi Company and hence reporting under clause 3 (xii) of the

 xv.
 The Company has not entered into any non-cash transactions with its Directors orpersons connected to its directors and hence provisions of section 192 of the CompaniesAct 2013 are not applicable to the Company.

 xvi.
-The Company is not required to be registered under section 45-LA. of the ReserveBank of India Act 1934
+The Company is not required to be registered under section 45-IA of theReserveBank of India Act 1934

 Annexure "II" forming part of Independent Auditor's Report

-Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 (the Act).
+Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act").

-We have audited the internal financial controls with reference to financial statementsof Shankar lal Rampal Dye Chem Ltd. Limited ('the Company) as of March 312020 in conjunction with our audit of the financial statements of the Company for the year endedon that date.
+We have audited the internal financial controls with reference to financ statements ofShankarlalRampal Dye ChemLIMITE ("the Company") as of March 31 2021 inconjunction with our audit of the financial statements of the Company for the year endedon that date.

 Management's Responsibility for Internal Financial Controls

 Our responsibility is to express an opinion on the Company's internal financialcontrols with reference to financial statements based on our audit.
-We conducted our auditin accordance with the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting (the Guidance Note) and the Standards on Auditing issued byICAI and deemed to be prescribed under section 143(10) of the Companies Act 2013 to theextent applicable to an audit of internal financial controls both applicable to an auditof Internal Financial Controls and both issued by the Institute of CharteredAccountants of India.
+We conducted our auditin accordance with the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting (the "Guidan Note") and the Standards on Auditing issued byICAI and deemed to be prescribed under section 143(10) of the Companies Act 2013 to theextent applicable to an audit of internal financial controls both applicable to an auditof Internal Financial Controls and both issued by the Institute of Charte harteredAccountants of India.
 Those Standards and the Guidance Note require that we comply withethica requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequat internal financial controls with reference to financial statements wasestablished and maintained and if such controls operated effectively in all materialrespects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system with reference to financial statements and theiroperating effectiveness.
 Our audit of internal financial controls over financial reportingincluded obtaining an understanding of internal financial controls over financi reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
 The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls withreference to AS financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls withreference to financial statements.

 Meaning of Internal Financial Controls over Financial Reporting

 A company's internal financial controls with reference to financial statements is aprocess designed to provide reasonable assurance regarding the reliability of financialreporting and the preparation of financial statements for external purposes in accordancewith generally accepted accounting principles.
-A company's internal financial controlswith reference to IndAS financial stateme tatements includes those policies and proceduresthat (1) pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the company; (2) providereasonable assurance that transactions are recorded as necessary to permit preparation offinancial statements in accordance with generally accepted accounting principles and thatreceipts and expenditures of the company are being made only in accordance withauthorizations of management and directors of the company; and (3) provide reasonableassurance regarding preventio or timely detection of unauthorised acquisition use ordisposition of the company's assets that could have a material effect on the financialstatements.
+A company's internal financial controlswith reference to IndAS financial stateme tatements includes those policies and proceduresthat (1) pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the company; (2) providereasonable assurance that transaction are recorded as necessary to permit preparation offinancial statements in accordance with generally accepted accounting principles and thatreceipts and expenditures of the company are being made only in accordance withauthorizations of management and directors of the company; and (3) provide reasonableassurance regarding preventio or timely detection of unauthorised acquisition use ordisposition of the company's assets that could have a material effect on the financialstatements.

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Company has in all material respects an adequate internalfinancial controls with reference to AS financial statements and such internal financialcontrols with referen to IndAS financial statements were operating effectively as at March31 2020 based on the internal financial controls with reference to IndAS financialstatements criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion the Company has in all material respects an adequate internalfinancial controls with reference to financial statements and such internal financialcontrols with referen to IndAS financial statements were operating effectively as at March31 2021 based on the internal financial controls with reference to IndAS financialstatements criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India.